Significant Disproportionality Frequently Asked Questions (FAQ)

 What is reasonable progress?

 Allowances for reasonable progress are intended to prevent state disruption of meaningful district and community school efforts to reduce significant disproportionality.
 A district or community school has demonstrated reasonable progress when its risk ratio has exceeded the threshold for three consecutive years and has fallen by an increment, set by the state, for two consecutive years.
 Ohio has set the reasonable progress increment at 0.25.
-For example, if a district or community school has a risk ratio greater than 2.50 for three consecutive years and the risk ratio has decreased by at least 0.25 for two consecutive years, the district or community school has demonstrated reasonable progress.
+For example, a district or community school may have a risk ratio greater than 2.50 for three consecutive years and the risk ratio has decreased by at least 0.25 for two consecutive years.
+This means the risk ratio for the second year is at least 0.25 less than the first year, and the risk ratio for the third year is at least 0.25 less than the second year.
+This district or community school has demonstrated reasonable progress.
 It will not be flagged for significant disproportionality.
-This means the risk ratio for the second year must be at least 0.25 less than the first year, and the risk ratio for the third year must be at least 0.25 less than the second year.

 Back to Top